-Digital rectal exam (DRE) is a test where your provider inserts a lubricated, gloved finger into your rectum.
+Digital rectal exam (DRE) is a test in which your provider inserts a lubricated, gloved finger into your rectum.
 This allows the provider to check the prostate for lumps or unusual areas.
-Unfortunately, most cancers cannot be felt with this type of exam, at least in the early stages.
+Most cancers cannot be felt with this type of exam, at least in the early stages.

-Imaging tests such as an ultrasound or an MRI do not do an accurate job of screening for prostate cancer.
+Imaging tests, such as an ultrasound or an MRI, are not accurate for screening prostate cancer.

 Benefits and Risks of Screenings

 The benefit of any cancer screening test is to find cancer early, when it easier to treat.
 But the value of PSA screening for prostate cancer is debated.
 No single answer fits all men.

 For some men 55 through 69 years old, screening may help reduce the chance of death from prostate cancer.
 However, for many men, screening and treatment can be harmful instead of beneficial.

 Prostate cancer often grows very slowly.
 PSA levels can begin to rise years before a cancer causes any symptoms or problems.
 It is also very common as men age.
 In many cases, the cancer will not cause any problems or shorten a man's life span.